c-kendrick/SkyFactions2/README.md

 * **WorldEdit Integration:** Utilises the `ClipboardReader` and `EditSession` APIs to programmatically load and paste `.schem` files directly into the world memory space without blocking the main server thread.

 ### 2. Region Protection & Sub-Claiming
-Land management hooks deeply into the **WorldGuard API** to dynamically create, modify, and assign permissions to 3D spatial boundaries.
+Land management hooks into the **WorldGuard API** to dynamically create, modify, and assign permissions to 3D spatial boundaries.
 * **Chunk-Based Maths:** Converts standard coordinates into chunk-aligned block vectors (`minX = chunk.getX() << 4`) to generate precise `ProtectedCuboidRegion` objects.
 * **Hierarchical Regions:** Utilises WorldGuard's `setParent()` methodology to link newly claimed chunks to the faction's master region, allowing for inherited flags (PvP rules, greeting messages) across a continuously expanding territory.